Health & Wellness

 Individuals with Down syndrome can have 40-50% less strength than individuals without this syndrome.
-Many students have behaviors related to this low tone and fatigue by flopping on the floor.
+Many students have behavior related to this low tone and fatigue by flopping on the floor.
 I have found a simple intervention that can help decrease this cycle and strengthen postural control muscles…Kore stool.

 In my school practice, I have noticed that many students with Down syndrome tend to lean on preschool tables or school desks and are not activating their postural muscles.
 This makes it very hard to stabilize their head and trunk and to develop graded control in their shoulders, elbows, and hand muscles in order to improve hand grasp and ultimately distal function.
 By having the child sit on a Kore Stool and use a slant board, core muscles are activated and school task performance improves.